gmenard/datasciencecoursera/Getting and Cleaning Data/README.md

 - Appropriately labels the data set with descriptive variable names.
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Output
+The R script run_analysis.R will process the data and will create two text files:
+- "tidy_dataset.txt" : merges training and test data sets.
+- "tidy_dataset_average.txt" : calculates the average of each variable for each activity and each subject.

 ## Required R Packages
 The R packages 'plyr' and 'reshape2' are required to run this script.